Oulu: Culture

 Museums in Oulu include the Northern Ostrobothnia museum, the Oulu Museum of Art (OMA), the Tietomaa science center, and the Turkansaari open-air museum.

 Notable statues and sculptures in Oulu include a sculpture of Frans Michael Franzén and The Bobby at the Market Place statue.

-Finlands' Eurovision representatives 2021 rock band Blind Channel are from Oulu.
-They placed 6th in the competition.

-Kalmah is a melodic death metal-band from Oulu that formed in 1998.

 Food

 In the 1980s, rössypottu, salmon soup and sweet cheese (juhannusjuusto) were named Oulu's traditional parish dishes.